splash-networks/passpoint-profile-generator/README.md

 Forked from [here](https://github.com/omenoen/android_passpoint).

-This tool can be used to build Passpoint profiles for Android and iOS.
+This tool can be used to build Passpoint profiles for Android and iOS/iPadOS/macOS.

 ## Usage